- Inside the Whirlwind: The Book of Job through African Eyes (Pickwick Publications, African Christian Studies Series

 - Contributing to World Christian Encyclopedia, 3rd edition, edited by Todd Johnson and Gina Zurlo (Edinburgh: Edinburgh University Press, forthcoming 2020).

 - Contributor of Study Notes, Africa Study Bible (Carol Stream, IL: Tyndale House Publishers, 2017).

 Conferences and Seminars

-- Seminary Paper at the Centre for the Study of World Christianity, The University of Edinburgh Divinity School, October 8, 2013: "The Nature of Evil in Africa: Theodicy, Cosmology, and the Book of Job amongst Fang Protestant Christians".
+- Seminar Paper at the Centre for the Study of World Christianity, The University of Edinburgh, School of Divinity, October 8, 2013: "The Nature of Evil in Africa: Theodicy, Cosmology, and the Book of Job amongst Fang Protestant Christians".

 - All University Commencement Service, The University of Edinburgh, Inaugurating the 2013-14 Academic Year, hosted by Greyfriars Tolbooth and Highland Kirk, September, 22, 2013: “‘How Long, O Lord?’
 Lament, the Body of Christ, and the African HIV/AIDS Pandemic”.

-- Seminar Paper at the Centre for the Study of World Christianity, The University of Edinburgh Divinity School, February 14, 2012: “Reading the Book of Job through the Eyes of Leprosy Sufferers in Equatorial Guinea”.
+- Seminar Paper at the Centre for the Study of World Christianity, The University of Edinburgh, School of Divinity, February 14, 2012: “Reading the Book of Job through the Eyes of Leprosy Sufferers in Equatorial Guinea”.

 - New College Postgraduate Conference on Theology and Ethics, The University of Edinburgh, November 24, 2010: “Coping with Cultures in Issues of Sickness and Health during the HIV/AIDS Pandemic: Biblical and Cultural Reflections”.